Hair Transplant Surgery, A Typical Procedure, Start to Finish

 STEP EIGHT, POST-OP RECOVERY: When the procedure is completed, a tech will clean the donor and recipient regions as much as possible.
 Too vigorous cleaning at this time will result in bleeding or oozing of a clear fluid.
 We have not used a pressure bandage in 10+ years.
 Prior to your discharge we give you our post-op instruction packet, various medications, including an antibiotic, a pain killer and an anti-inflammatory.
 You will also be given an appointment for the next day for your shampoo.
 We find it extremely important that the patient return to the office the next day so we can not only answer any new questions regarding post-op instructions, but clean their scalp so we can get a head start on healing.

-Topics Discussed: Visual explanation of how hair transplant surgery is performed..
+Topics Discussed: A visual animation and explanation of follicular units and how state-of-the-art hair transplant surgery is performed.

 Understanding Hair Transplants